-CNC Mill Programming 2 credits / 2 class hrs
+3 credits / 2 class hrs / 2 lab hrs

 This course is a continuation of PLH 216 and meets the criteria for additional fuel gas licenses.
 Students will study the basic principles and practices, appliance servicing and installation of propane and natural gas equipment.
 Each section will include examination for state licensing which is necessary for employment in the field of propane and natural gas in Maine.
 Prerequisite: PLH 216